HostGator = Bad Web Host? Read Honest HostGator Review

 At Hostgator.com directly

-It appears unlike other companies I have reviewed this is on any term Monthly – higher terms.
+It appears that, unlike other companies I have reviewed, this is on any term, monthly or higher terms.

-Depending on your marketing skill if your not that great your better off with Commission Junction, if your really good your better off with Hostgator.com.
+Depending on your marketing skills, you’re better off with Commission Junction if you are not that great.
+If you’re really good, you’re better off with Hostgator.com.

-But the big payouts are reason why they are growing so fast is just like the other 4 hosts I reviewed they have a large payout that encourages their affiliates to flood the search engines with tons of crap.
+But the big payouts are the reason why they are growing so fast.
+Just like the other 4 hosts I reviewed, they have a large payout that encourages their affiliates to flood the search engines with tons of crap.
 You can see this when you do a search on “host gator sucks”, real complaints are hidden in between the “I have your coupon” sites and other affiliates.

-Hostgartor.com likes to brag about numbers, which I imagine impresses people to believe they are a legit operation.
-Which is why I got so many comments on my video from people who need an lesson on ethics, that having the money does not mean you need to cheat.
+Hostgartor.com likes to brag about numbers, which makes people believe they are legitimate operations.
+This is why I got so many comments on my video from people who need a lesson on ethics: having money does not mean you need to cheat.
 Their large numbers are based on a high payout.
-What I would love to know is the amount of cancellations versus the amount of new orders.
+I would love to know the amount of cancellations versus the number of new orders.
 The amount of refunds.
 How about operating costs?
 Numbers that I don’t see.
-Their company may be growing, but they are going to suffer loses.
+Their company may be growing, but they are going to suffer losses.
 Another number I would like to see is the number of affiliate payouts.
-What they are paying Commission Junction, after all the affiliate gets $100 per sign up, and commission junction is not a free operation.
+What they are paying Commission Junction, after all, is that the affiliate gets $100 per sign-up, and Commission Junction is not a free operation.

-I am not sure how valid the information is, but there are several points that ring true such as the affiliate program.
+I am not sure how valid the information is, but there are several points that ring true, such as the affiliate program.
 But anyone can look that up.
-Its not like the person she is supposedly interviewing is not disgruntle or for that matter real.
-But having worked at Wal-Mart during my college years I know how those benefits that drew me in were not immediately available and had tons of catches.
+Its not like the person she is supposedly interviewing is not disgruntled or, for that matter, real.
+However, having worked at Wal-Mart during my college years, I know that those benefits that drew me in were not immediately available and had many catches.
 Two examples were their health insurance and college tuition programs.
-They claimed I had to be a full time employee (did not matter I was working 40 hours a week for 18 months).
-But on the flip side I have been with good employers that had dirt threw at them that were lies, such as one company I only had to wait 30 days for my health insurance to kick in.
-But I have to wonder if hostgators employee pages http://www.hostgator.com/benefits.shtml is nothing more then veneer.
-After all they have make sacrifices some where to make sure that their affiliates that drive those big numbers and drown out the negative feedback.
+They claimed I had to be a full-time employee (it did not matter; I was working 40 hours a week for 18 months).
+But on the flip side, I have been with good employers that had dirt thrown at them that were lies, such as one company where I only had to wait 30 days for my health insurance to kick in.
+But I have to wonder if HostGator employee pages http://www.hostgator.com/benefits.shtml *link dead, no Archive.org link* is nothing more than veneer.
+After all, they have to make sacrifices somewhere to make sure that their affiliates drive those big numbers and drown out the negative feedback.

 Unlimited Hostgator.com plan, you must use this much space in order to apply

 I am not sure how many customers read the cartoon and saw the irony in Hostgator talking about the wonders of overselling and unlimited space.
-But you have a heavy set man at a all you can eat buffet next to what is mock “you must be this tall” roll coaster ride sign, indicating you must be this thin to enter.
+But a thick guy who is not slim enough to eat at an all-you-can-eat buffet next to what is a mock “you must be this tall” roll coaster ride sign, indicating you must be this thin to enter.
 Subliminal truth?

 The Hostgator.com Traceroute